 20. Date Fattah

 The Yemeni Date Fattah is one of the most popular dishes in Yemen.
 It is characterized by its delicious taste and high nutritional value, and it can easily be prepared in less than 45 minutes.
 It is eaten at any time—we can have it as a main meal for breakfast, or as a side dish for lunch, or for dinner.
 It is a tasty dessert with the addition of cream or honey.

 The Date Fattah is prepared by mashing pieces of bread with dates, then placing the mixture in a saucepan over a fire, adding ghee or sesame oil to it, and stirring it until it becomes a single mass.
 Nuts are sprinkled on top of it just before serving.

-If you love Arab cuisine, check out a review of the most popular foods in the region:
+If you love Arabic food, check out a review of the most popular foods in the region: